luongngocminh/face-landmark/README.md

-# Custom Face Landmark Detection WebAssembly Library
+# Face Landmark Detection WebAssembly Library

 A static library for detecting facial landmarks, compiled to WebAssembly for use in web applications.
 Supports multi-threading for improved performance.